 With 3.3% of Swiss out of work versus 8.3% of foreigners, some might assume that foreigners are putting in less toil than Swiss.
 According to activity rates this is not so.
 At the end of 2016 63.8% of foreigners were active compared to 56.7% of Swiss, a difference of 7.1%.
 The gap is even larger when those under 15 are excluded.
 Here the difference is 9.2%, 75.6% of foreigners versus 66.4% of Swiss.

 Given that one of the main reasons for moving to another country is work, it is not surprising to find that foreigners are more active than the locals.

-Longer lives and Switzerland’s virtually static retirement age are likely to increase the difference further.
+Longer lives combined with a static retirement age are likely to increase the difference further.